 We are Green & Environmentally Friendly.
 We are Quality.
 We are Premier Polishing.

-The Best Husqvarna Hiperfloor™ Certified Dealer in Suffolk and Nassau Counties
+Top Husqvarna Hiperfloor™ Certified Installer in Suffolk and Nassau County

-Hiperfloor™ is a special kind of concrete floor process, specifically designed to enhance the beauty of your existing flooring, which makes them perfect for old concrete floors.
-Hiperfloor™ refers to the process, not the floor coating.
-Hiperfloor refines the concrete floor through grinding, polishing, and then applying chemicals.
-We have perfected three finishes to meet your varying needs.
+Hiperfloor™ is a special kind of concrete flooring process specifically designed to enhance the beauty of new and existing concrete floors.
+Hiperfloor™ refers to the process of refining concrete floors through grinding, polishing, and applying a penetrating guard.
+We offer three finishes to meet your various needs, from commercial and industrial to residential.
 Hiperfloor™ was designed to make your concrete floors last, perform, and shine.

 WHY POLISHED CONCRETE IS A GREAT CHOICE

 Available in many colors

 Available in three finishes: basic, standard, and premium

 Resistant to wear and spills